 Location: Nam O Beach

 Nam O Beach is often regarded as one of the most beautiful beaches in Da Nang.
-It has an untouched, wild kind of beauty that serves as a good backdrop for nature photography.
-The beach is about 17 kilometers to the northwest of Da Nang’s city center.
-There are many reefs under the sea and mossy rocks on the shore here, so we don’t recommend going swimming.
-But taking pictures at Nam O Beach is highly recommendable, especially during the dusk and dawn.
+It has an untouched, wild beauty that serves as a good backdrop for nature photography.
+The beach is about 17 kilometers northwest of Da Nang’s city center.
+Many reefs are under the sea and mossy rocks on the shore here, so we don’t recommend swimming.
+But taking pictures at Nam O Beach is highly recommendable, especially during dusk and dawn.

 Pro-tip: Xuan Thieu Beach nearby would be a good option for those wanting to take a dip.